notaryproject/specifications/specs/trust-store-trust-policy.md

 ## Trust Policy

-Users who consume signed artifacts from OCI registries, or signed arbitrary blobs stored on file system, use trust policies to specify trusted identities that signed the artifacts, and level of signature verification to enforce.
+Users who consume signed artifacts from OCI registries use trust policies to specify trusted identities that signed the artifacts, and level of signature verification to enforce.
 Trust policy files are JSON documents.

 > [!NOTE]
-> Users are required to setup separate trust policy files for verifying different types of signed artifacts.
-Notation expects OCI trust policy file to be placed at `{NOTATION_CONFIG}/trustpolicy.oci.json`.
-For backward compatibility reasons, Notation accepts `{NOTATION_CONFIG}/trustpolicy.json` as OCI trust policy file as well.
-For arbitrary blobs, Notation expects trust policy file to be placed at `{NOTATION_CONFIG}/trustpolicy.blob.json`.
+> Notation expects trust policy file to be placed at `{NOTATION_CONFIG}/trustpolicy.json`.

 ### Trust Policy Properties

-#### OCI Trust Policy

-##### Version 1.0
+#### Version 1.0

 - **`version`**(*string*): This REQUIRED property is the version of the trust policy.
 This MUST be `1.0` at the moment.
 - **`trustPolicies`**(*string-array of objects map*): This REQUIRED property represents a collection of trust policies.
   - **`name`**(*string*): This REQUIRED property represents the name of the trust policy.
   - **`registryScopes`**(*array of strings*): This REQUIRED property determines which trust policy is applicable for the given artifact.
     The scope field supports filtering based on fully qualified repository URI `${registry-name}/${namespace}/${repository-name}`.
-    For more information, see [trust policy constraints](#oci-trust-policy-constraints) section.
+    For more information, see [trust policy constraints](#trust-policy-constraints) section.
   - **`signatureVerification`**(*object*): This REQUIRED property dictates how signature verification is performed.
   An *object* that specifies a predefined verification level, with an option to override the Notary Project trust policy defined verification level if user wants to specify a [custom verification level](#custom-verification-level).
     - **`level`**(*string*): A REQUIRED property that specifies the verification level, supported values are `strict`, `permissive`, `audit` and `skip`.
 Detailed explanation of each level is present [here](#signatureverification-details).